-By all means, if you wanted a nimble hardwood vacuum, there aren’t too many more affordable options in Australia.
+By all means, if you wanted one of the best vacuum for hardwood floors, there aren’t too many more affordable options in Australia.

-What Do People Usually Miss When Considering A Hardwood Vacuum?
+What Do People Usually Miss When Considering The Best Vacuum For Hardwood Floors?

 Cleaning your wood floors often is a pre-requisite in ensuring that the lifespan of your floors is extended.